Cuprins

 In recent years, birdwatching has gained popularity, especially in areas like the Danube Delta.
 This is due to the Delta’s unique biodiversity, which attracts birdwatchers and nature enthusiasts from all over the world.
+The delta offers an impressive avifauna show with hundreds of bird species, some of them extremely rare and protected.
+Seeing these magnificent creatures in their natural environment is an unforgettable experience that brings you closer to nature and makes you appreciate the importance of conserving natural habitats.

 The best birdwatching areas in Romania